pavelknespl/Discord-members-search/README.md

 - Fetch members from two servers where your bot is present.
 - Compare them and output a list of common users.
-- Results can be displayed in the console or saved to a file (CSV/TXT).
+- Results can be displayed in the console.
 - Fully respects Discord API and rate limits.

 ---